AndreBaltazar8/ablac/docs/compiler-api.md

 container, exported symbol, lowered representation, ownership/transfer action, nullability, and the current uncontained-panic contract.
 Cached objects retain and restore the same manifest.

+`compilerExportCheckedFunction(handle, name)` requests the contained variant.
+On the currently supported hosted x86-64 Linux target, its C adapter returns an `i32` status, writes the ordinary result through an out-pointer, and copies a panic message into caller-provided bounded byte storage while returning the full required length.
+Status values are `0` for success, `1` for panic, and `2` for invalid output arguments.
+A caught panic restores the nested recovery and GC-root frames, allowing later calls in the same process.
+Recovery is abortive: resource cleanup is not run and prior external side effects are not rolled back.
+The ABI manifest records all of these properties.
+Targets without the checked-panic capability fail with `E_EXPORT_TARGET_CAPABILITY`.